Denis M. A. A. Bergerand1

 Sir Roderick Napoleon Brinckman, 5th Bt.1

 M, #94273, b.
-27 December 1902
+27 December 1902, d.
+16 April 1985

-Sir Roderick Napoleon Brinckman, 5th Bt. was educated at Royal Naval College, Osborne, Isle of Wight, England.1 He was educated at Royal Naval College, Dartmouth, Devon, England.1 He was Aide-de-Camp to the Governor of Victoria between 1926 and 1927.1 He was Aide-de-Camp to the Governor-General of Canada between 1930 and 1931.1 He fought in the Second World War, where he was mentioned in despatches, wounded, capptured as a POW, and escaped.1 He gained the rank of Colonel in the service of the Grenadier Guards.1 He was decorated with the Companion, Distinguished Service Order (D.S.O.).1 He was decorated with the Military Cross (M.C.).1 He was Chief of Staff to the British Military Mission to Russia between 1944 and 1945.1 He was Head of the British Military Mission to the Netherlands Government between 1945 and 1946.1 He succeeded to the title of 5th Baronet Broadhead, of St. Leonards, Windsor [U.K., 1831] on 26 July 1954.1
+He was educated at Royal Naval College, Osborne, Isle of Wight, EnglandG.1 He was educated at Royal Naval College, Dartmouth, Devon, EnglandG.1 He was Aide-de-Camp to the Governor of Victoria between 1926 and 1927.1 He was Aide-de-Camp to the Governor-General of Canada between 1930 and 1931.1 He gained the rank of Colonel in the Grenadier Guards.1 He fought in the Second World War, where he was mentioned in despatches, wounded, capptured as a POW, and escaped.1 He was awarded the Distinguished Service Order (D.S.O.)1 He was awarded the Military Cross (M.C.)1 He was Chief of Staff to the British Military Mission to Russia between 1944 and 1945.1 He was Head of the British Military Mission to the Netherlands Government between 1945 and 1946.1 He succeeded as the 5th Baronet Broadhead, of St. Leonards, Windsor [U.K., 1831] on 26 July 1954.1

 Children of Sir Roderick Napoleon Brinckman, 5th Bt. and Margaret Wilson Southam